-13.3.1 Both parties will be notified of the date of the hearing by the President of the Student Government Association or the President of the Graduate Student Association at least ten days prior to the hearing

-- (except in the case of interim suspension).
-In exceptional cases, the Student Discipline Committee may choose to hold the hearing at an earlier time, but only with the express agreement of both parties. - 13.3.2 Both parties shall be permitted to inspect, at least 24 hours in advance of the hearing, any documentary evidence that the other party intends to submit at the hearing.
-Both parties shall submit the documentary evidence with a list of witnesses who will testify at the hearing to the President of the Student Government Association or the President of the Graduate Student Association after receiving notification of the hearing date. - 13.3.3 The person or party who is charged with violating The Student Code is responsible for presenting his or her case; advisors or support persons (including attorneys) of either party can be present but are not permitted to present arguments or evidence in the hearing. - 13.3.4 Both parties may question any witness who testifies at the hearing. - 13.3.5 A recording will be made of the hearing.
-A more formal record by a court reporter may be arranged by either party at their own expense. - 13.3.6 The hearing shall be private if so requested by the student charged. - 13.3.7 The student charged is not required to testify in his/her own defense and failure to testify shall not be held against the student. - 13.3.8 The Student Discipline Committee will base its findings and decision solely on the evidence presented at the hearing. - 13.3.9 The Student Discipline Committee shall give a written copy of its findings and decision to the parties within a reasonable amount of time.
-A copy of the findings and decision will also be kept on file in the Dean of Students' or Dean of Graduate Studies' Office. - 13.3.10 The Student Discipline Committee may affirm, reverse or modify the decision of the Dean of Students or Dean of Graduate Studies.
-The decision of the Student Discipline Committee shall be final unless appealed and reversed or modified.

-13.4 Appeal of Student Discipline Committee Decision

-Either the student charged or the Dean of Students or the Dean of Graduate Studies may appeal the decision of the Student Discipline Committee.
+- 13.3.1 Both parties will be notified of the date, time, and location of the hearing by a representative of the Dean's office. at least ten days prior to the hearing - 13.3.2 (except in the case of interim suspension).
+In exceptional cases, the Student Discipline Committee may choose to hold the hearing at an earlier time, but only with the express agreement of both parties.
+Both parties shall be permitted to inspect, at least 24 hours in advance of the hearing, any documentary evidence that the other party intends to submit at the hearing.
+Both parties shall submit the documentary evidence with a list of witnesses who will testify at the hearing to the Dean after receiving notification of the hearing date.

+- 13.3.3 The person or party who is charged with violating The Student Code is responsible for presenting his or her case; advisors or support persons (including attorneys) of either party can be present but are not permitted to present arguments or evidence in the hearing. - 13.3.4 Both parties may question any witness who testifies at the hearing. - 13.3.5 A recording will be made of the hearing.
+A more formal record by a court reporter may be arranged by either party at their own expense. - 13.3.6 The hearing shall be private if so requested by the student charged. - 13.3.7 The student charged is not required to testify in his/her own defense and failure to testify shall not be held against the student. - 13.3.8 The Student Discipline Committee Panel will base its findings and decision solely on the evidence presented at the hearing. - 13.3.9 The Student Discipline Committee Panel shall give a written copy of its findings and decision to the parties within a reasonable amount of time.
+A copy of the findings and decision will also be kept on file in the Dean of Students' or Dean of Graduate Studies' Office. - 13.3.10 The Student Discipline Committee Panel may affirm, reverse or modify the decision of the Dean of Students or Dean of Graduate Studies.
+The decision of the Student Discipline Committee Panel shall be final unless appealed and reversed or modified. - 13.4 Appeal of Student Discipline Committee Decision - Either the student charged or the Dean of Students or the Dean of Graduate Studies may appeal the decision of the Student Discipline Committee.
 This appeal, which must be in writing, will be sent to the President of the Institute, for undergraduate Students, of the Vice President for Academic Affairs, for graduate students, within ten days of the date of the Student Discipline Committees written decision.